2bigO/G-Space/README.md

 - Suggesting experimental pathways through analog systems, particularly BECs
 - Offering a background-independent formulation where spacetime emerges from G-space

 Future work should focus on developing analog experiments, refining the mathematical formalism (especially projection maps), and exploring connections to established quantum gravity approaches.
+The recent surge of interest in gravity-mediated entanglement [13-15] and information-theoretic approaches to gravity [12] suggests the field is ripe for frameworks like G-space that make precise, testable predictions about quantum gravitational phenomena.
 Whether nature realizes anything resembling this model remains open, but its precision enables meaningful empirical investigation.

+Recent proposals [12-15] have increasingly treated quantum correlations as carriers of geometric or gravitational information, lending support to the kind of coordinate-based framework we explore here.
 While G-space may or may not describe nature, it offers a precise, falsifiable lens through which we may uncover the hidden symmetries of gravity and information.

 ---